nr072/Qlick/README.md

 ### How This Works

 First, copy and paste the code in your browser terminal.
-You might want to go through the code before doing it, since pasting unknown stuff in a broswer console is highly dangerous.
+You might want to go through the code before doing it, since pasting unknown stuff in a browser console is highly dangerous.

 Middle-click on an HTML `<a>` tag and the shortened link opens in a new tab.
 Make sure to click directly on an `<a>` tag.
 Otherwise, it will not work – not even clicking on a descendant of an `<a>` tag.
 A trick to successfully target an `<a>` tag is to click on either of the white (bluish for unread) margin spaces on both the left and the right sides of a notification.

 What actually happens is, when you middle-click on an `<a>` tag, the target's URL is trimmed and then written to the tag's `href` attribute.
-So, after if you have clicked once, the link is already changed.
-Until the page is reloaded, all the clicked links will stay short.
+And then it opens in a new tab.
+But the original (long) URL is saved in JS, and half a second after the click, the original URL is again written to the target.
+So, it appears as if just a trimmed down version of the URL has been opened in a new tab, nothing more.

 ### Upside